phaserjs/phaser/README.md

 <div align="center"><img src="https://phaser.io/images/github/news.jpg"></div>

-> 11th October 2019
+> 22nd November 2019

-It's with great pleasure that I'm announcing the release of Phaser 3.20.
-You may remember that 3.19 introduced native support for Spine animations via the new Spine Plugin.
-3.20 updates this plugin, bringing it in-line with the latest Spine runtimes and features.
-I've also fixed a few issues that crept in, so the plugin is now more solid than ever.
-As before, it's fully documented and exports both debug and minified files, suitable for ES6 'importing' or ES5 plugin inclusion.
-The whole plugin is just 68KB in size (min+gz), or a paltry 57KB if you only need the Canvas renderer!
-That's a really tiny payload for such a massive feature-set.
-You can find out more about Spine from the [Esoteric Software website](http://esotericsoftware.com/).

-3.20 also introduces the brand new Video Game Object.
-This is a new Game Object is capable of handling playback of a previously loaded video from the Phaser Video Cache, or playing a video based on a given URL.
-Videos can be either local, or streamed.
-To all intents and purposes, a video is a standard Game Object, just like a Sprite.
-And as such, you can do all the usual things to it, such as scaling, rotating, cropping, tinting, making interactive, giving a physics body, etc.

-Transparent videos are also possible via the WebM file format.
-Providing the video file has was encoded with an alpha channel, and providing the browser supports WebM playback (not all of them do), then it will render in-game with full transparency.
-You can also save a video to the Texture Manager, allowing other Game Objects to use it as their texture, including using it as a sampler2D input for a shader.
-See the Video Game Object class for more details.
-Other Video related changes are as follows:

-There are also updates to Arcade Physics, from the team at GameFroot, helping to fix issues on low, or super-high FPS systems.
-The Facebook Instant Games Plugin has also been updated, fixing a few issues with showing ads and in the docs.
-I've also spent a good while addressing `pixelArt` mode in WebGL, so now _all_ native Game Objects should respect the setting, meaning your games can be crispier than ever before!
+Welcome to the release of Phaser 3.21.
+This version continues our efforts to keep Phaser 3 updated and enhanced, including lots of great new features, updates and bug fixes.
+New in 3.21 is the ability for you to directly set the mipmap filter levels the WebGL Renderer uses when creating textures.
+Any valid WebGL1 filter is allowed and you can set the filter in your game config, or at runtime, as needed.
+This gives you far more control over the quality of highly scaled textures.

+Also new in 3.21 is the ability to soft-wrap BitmapText objects, based on a fixed pixel width.
+You can also define the wrapping character to be used.
+Arcade Physics has updates including `overlapCirc` which allows you to return all bodies (both dynamic and static) that intersect the given circular region.
+The Tilemap system has been updated  to support Group Layers, which were introduced in a recent update of the Tiled Map Editor.
+These, along with Infinite Tilemaps, are now parsed correctly.

+As usual, there's more: Including lots of new Group features, several new Actions for setting scroll factors, the ability to run at a fixed frame rate under setTimeout, a new method that lets you rebind the Web Audio Context (handy for PWA environments), fixes for drag distances and we even fixed a few IE9 (yes, really!) compatibility issues.

 As usual, it doesn't end here.
 There are plenty more fixes, features and updates across the API.
 You'll find loads more great new features, updates and fixes.
 So, as usual, please do spend some time digging through the [Change Log](#changelog).
 I assure you, it's worth while :)

+It was really great to receive a bunch of quality Pull Requests from the Phaser community, many of which found their way into 3.21.
+The past few versions have seen a lot of significant improvements, from comprehensive Spine support, to full Video playback, it's been an exciting few months.
+Things traditionally get a little more quiet around this time of the year but we're planning out 3.22 already and continuing to work through the issues list.
+During this time, we're also working hard on Phaser 4.
+You can follow development progress of both on the Phaser Patreon.

-A massive thank-you to everyone who supports Phaser on Patreon and PayPal.
-Your continued backing has allowed me to work on Phaser all year, and this great new releases is the very real result of that.
+As usual, I'd like to send a massive thank-you to everyone who supports Phaser on Patreon (and now even GitHub Sponsors, too!)
+Your continued backing keeps allowing me to work on Phaser full-time and this great new releases is the very real result of that.
 If you've ever considered becoming a backer, now is the perfect time!

 If you'd like to stay abreast of developments then I publish my [Developer Logs](https://phaser.io/phaser3/devlog) in the [Phaser World](https://phaser.io/community/newsletter) newsletter.
 Subscribe to stay in touch and get all the latest news from the core team and the wider community.